KarthikSarika/KarthikSarika/README.md

   Machine learning regression model to predict diamond prices based on features like cut, color, and clarity.

 - 🤖 [**NLP-Based Resume Score Calculator**](https://github.com/KarthikSarika/NLP-Based-Relevancy-Ranking-for-CVs-and-Job-Descriptions)
-  An intelligent system using NLP to score resumes by matching them with job descriptions.
+  Intelligent system using NLP to score resumes by matching them with job descriptions.

 - 🗣️ **Python Voice Assistant**
-  A personal assistant using Python libraries for voice recognition, speech synthesis, and NLP.
+  Personal assistant using Python libraries for voice recognition, speech synthesis, and NLP.

 ---